API Reference

 model_to_param_returns_encoded_id Boolean false Whether all models should override to_param

-encoder Symbol :hashids ID encoding engine (:hashids or :sqids)
+encoder Symbol :sqids ID encoding engine (:hashids or :sqids)

-blocklist Array, Set, or nil nil Words to prevent in encoded IDs
+blocklist Array or EncodedId::Blocklist EncodedId::Blocklist.empty Words to prevent in encoded IDs

 EncodedId::Rails::AnnotatedId